sarg3nt/go-dev-container/README.md

 1. Expand `Text Editor` --> select `Font`
 1. In the `Font Family` text box paste the following:

+    > [!NOTE]
-    > **NOTE:** This assumes you chose "FiraCode NF", if not, replace the first font name with the name of the font you installed in Windows.
+    > This assumes you chose "FiraCode NF", if not, replace the first font name with the name of the font you installed in Windows.

    ```
    'FiraCode NF', 'CaskaydiaCove NF', Consolas, 'Courier New', monospace